 Phillip from Bethesda, the first disciple to receive the call from Jesus, was a great evangelist of the gospel.
 We see this in his forwardness to talk about Jesus to Nathaniel.
-As a symbol of respect to Jesus, he requested that his body be wrapped in papyrus instead of linen.
+As a symbol of respect for Jesus, he requested that his body be wrapped in papyrus instead of linen.

 Thomas is one who lived in Galilee.
 Another name they called him was Didymus.
-He was first mentioned in scriptures for his doubting when he was told about Jesus, hence the name “doubting Thomas”.
+He was first mentioned in the Scriptures for his doubting when he was told about Jesus, hence the name “doubting Thomas”.
 A diligent study of the gospel shows that although he could be a pessimist, he was devoted to the gospel and full of faith.

 Jude, also known as Judas or Thaddeus, is the elder brother to James, and also a son of Alpheus.
 By the question, he once asked Jesus and from research, Jude believed in the ruling of the world by the chosen people.